Wi-Fi CERTIFIED 6

 Wi-Fi 6E and incumbent devices

-Wi-Fi Alliance seeks global harmonization of 6 GHz spectrum so that Wi-Fi devices can perform in 6 GHz spectrum anywhere in the world.
-To achieve this goal, it is important that Wi-Fi and incumbent devices utilizing the 6 GHz band coexist.
+Wi-Fi Alliance seeks global harmonization of 6 GHz spectrum to ensure the performance of Wi-Fi devices in 6 GHz spectrum all over the world.
+To accomplish this goal, it is important that Wi-Fi and incumbent devices utilizing the 6 GHz band can successfully coexist.

 Innovation and performance in challenging environments